asakusuma/atomic/src/README.md

 * Fiber - oop javascript system
 * EventEmitter2 - event system

-## modules/*
-Contains some sample modules which are copied to the release directory.
-Use them (or not), they are a powerful example of how you can begin rocking with Atomic.

 ## atomic.js
 This file holds all the insertions from the `atomic/*` directory.